woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Frank**: Nope.

 **Molly**: Carl, you're sure you've never played?
 OK, Betty, Tim, and Frank.
 We're going to play charades.
 Frank, you can learn as we go.
-And, Carl, you join in at anytime.
+And, Carl, you join in at any time.
 OK, let me think.
-OK, I've got one .All right.
+OK, I've got one.
+All right.

 **Betty**: A movie!
 A movie!